agentheath/portfolio/_posts/2026-06-12-bob-taylor-modern-computing-part-3.md

 Xerox had thrown itself into the computer industry with reckless abandon, acquiring computer companies and hiring Taylor and his super-team of researchers and funding new research laboratories in which they could develop novel computer technologies.
 But Xerox corporate wasn't quite ready for what Taylor and his team brought them.
 Executives didn't see the potential of PARC's Alto project and instead wanted to focus on selling gigantic and costly mainframes to businesses and universities, following the same business model as industry leader IBM.

-So Xerox was never able to fully capitalize on the personal computer technology their own researchers had invented.
-After a frustrating few years trying to get the Xerox bigwigs to see the light on PCs, Taylor and most of his researchers left for greener pastures at more forward-thinking companies like Microsoft and Apple, or started their own companies like Adobe, 3Com, and Silicon Graphics--all utilizing technology originally developed at Xerox PARC.
+So Xerox was never able to fully capitalize on the personal computer technology its own researchers had invented.
+After a frustrating few years trying to get the Xerox bigwigs to see the light on PCs, Taylor and most of his researchers left for greener pastures at more forward-thinking companies like Microsoft and Apple, or started their own companies like Adobe, 3Com, and Silicon Graphics -- all utilizing technology originally developed at Xerox PARC.

 ## Related Content